 If you leave before retirement with deferred benefits and you die before receiving them, the lump sum is five times your deferred yearly pension.
 If you are also an active member of the Scheme in another employment, this may impact on the death grant that is paid.

-If you die when you are receiving your pension and before age 75, the lump sum is ten times the yearly amount of your pension before giving up any pension for tax-free lump sum, reduced by any pension and tax-free lump sum already paid to you.
+If you die when you are receiving your pension and before age 75, the lump sum is ten times the yearly amount of your pension before giving up any pension for a lump sum, reduced by any pension and lump sum already paid to you.
 There is a slight difference to this calculation for any part of the pension you were receiving which relates to membership before 1 April 2014.
 If you are also an active member of the Scheme in another employment, this may impact on the death grant that is paid.

 Who is the lump sum death grant paid to?